thilak007/thilak007/README.md

 <p align="left">
   - 🔭 I work as a Software Engineer III at <a href="https://vimeo.com/">Vimeo</a>. <br>
   - 📚 I'm passionate about distributed systems and databases. <br>
-  - 💭 I'm would like to someday explore on the intersecting fields of distributed systems and deep learning. <br>
+  - 💭 I aspire to explore the intersection of distributed systems and deep learning in the future 🚀. <br>
   - ⚡ Apart from coding, I enjoy cycling 🚴.
 </p>